-In this presentation, drawing from his experience as Nigeria’s chief electoral Commissioner (2010-2015), with the 2011 and especially 2015 general elections being hailed as the best elections in Nigeria’s history, Professor Attahiru Jega, reviews the efforts being made to improve electoral integrity, highlights the challenges and draws lessons for other African countries.
+Drawing from his experience as Nigeria’s chief electoral Commissioner (2010-2015), with the 2011 and especially 2015 general elections being hailed as the best elections in Nigeria’s history, Professor Attahiru Jega reviews the efforts being made to improve electoral integrity, highlights the challenges and draws lessons for other African countries.

 The talk is free and open to all.
 To attend, please register here.